tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard2/tf.DType.md

-Represents the type of the elements in a `Tensor`.
+Represents the type of the elements in an `Output`.

 The following `DType` objects are defined: